|Return to: School of Nursing

 - Two letters of recommendation from former instructors or employers that speak to the applicant’s potential to complete the graduate program must be submitted to the school.
 The evaluators should speak to the student’s professional nursing competency, including application of theory, quality of patient care, independent judgment when appropriate; relationship with team members such as nurses, physicians, and others; leadership skills; and personal responsibility and accountability.

-- Current registration to practice as a professional nurse in Nevada.
+- Current valid RN license in state of residence.
 Students should submit a copy of their Nursing License with the word “copy” printed over the top.

-- Evidence of current health and malpractice insurance.
-Accepted applicants must, prior to enrollment, show proof of completion of the Hepatitis B Vaccine series, a titer indicating presumptive immunity, or a statement from a health care provider indicating that vaccination is contraindicated for health reasons and validation of a negative drug screen.
+- Accepted applicants must, prior to enrollment, show evidence of current health and malpractice insurance, proof of completion of the Hepatitis B Vaccine series, or a titer indicating presumptive immunity, proof of varicella or a titer indicating presumptive immunity, or a statement from a health care provider indicating that vaccination is contraindicated for health reasons and validation of a negative drug screen and background check.
 Other immunization and health data requirements are identified in the student handbook.

 - A statement of approximately 300 words describing the student’s professional goals and reason for seeking graduate education.

-- Students seeking admission to the FNP or PNP track must submit a resume or vita that demonstrates a minimum of one year clinical experience as a registered nurse within the three years immediately preceding admission to the program.
-It is recommended that the most recent year of practice be in an area directly related to the student’s proposed pathway of study.
+- Students seeking admission to the FNP track must submit a resume or vita that demonstrates a minimum of one year clinical experience as a registered nurse.

-- Students seeking admission into the Nursing Education Pathway are required to have completed one year of clinical practice prior to enrollment in the first nursing education practicum course.
+- Students seeking admission into the Nursing Education Pathway are required to have completed one year of clinical practice prior to enrollment in the first nursing education practicum course (NURS 733 ).

 - Selection into one of the approved pathways is based upon the applicant’s qualifications (academic and professional), applicant’s strengths as compared to other applicants, and upon the number of available openings.